PerNilsson360/jstr/README.md

 echo '{}' | jxp --xpath="(5.5 + 1) div 2"
 3.25
 ```
-It shows how to use the commandline program *jxp*.
+It shows how to use the command line program *jxp*.
 Since *jxp* reads JSON
 from stdin we use *echo* to pipe a trivial JSON object to *jxp*.
 The result of
 the command is shown on the second line.